lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### September 14, 2017

+I have been awake for something like 36 hours.
+Olli would want me to sleep instead of working on this game just to make Beeminder happy.

 ### September 11, 2017

 Refactoring is fun!!
 I can just FEEL the code being better.
 Also pleased that my previous instincts were right -- with the directions,  I wrote comments saying "there must be an easier way to do this???? this seems dumb??????" and indeed I am now accomplishing that same task with much fewer lines and no duplication!